oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

 .. attribute:: ConnectionPool.homogeneous

-    This read-write boolean attribute indicates whether the pool is considered :ref:`homogeneous <connpooltypes>` or not.
+    This read-only boolean attribute indicates whether the pool is considered :ref:`homogeneous <connpooltypes>` or not.
 If the pool is not homogeneous, different authentication can be used for each connection acquired from the pool.